GESS-code/GESS/README.md

 The implementation requires a dataset in JSON format.
 The given dataset can be converted to JSON using `parse_data.py`

+## Accessing Dataset

+The Dataset used for these experiments is published under CC BY 4.0 license and can be accessed here : <https://doi.org/10.6084/m9.figshare.16669234.v1>.
+It contains ACFGs in NumPy format and therefore needs to be converted to JSON in order to be used by this implementation.

 ## Parsing data to JSON format

 GESS take ACFGs in JSON format, with sparse matrices.
 This requires to set the parameter `adjacency_matrix` in `parse_data` to **False**.